 The purpose of the Dane County Youth Governance Program is to offer greater opportunities for youth leadership, development, and empowerment in Dane County through direct participation in county government decision-making; to provide real-life learning opportunities for youth in the functioning of local government; and to bring a direct youth voice to community issues and concerns while fostering the development of confident, capable, and independent leaders for the next generation.

 To achieve these goals, youth serve on County Board Committees for a one year term running from June 1 through May 31.
-Youth members have a non-binding advisory vote on all County Board standing committees, but will be given the same opportunities for committee participation and involvement as elected county supervisors.
+Youth members will be given the same opportunities for committee participation and involvement as elected county supervisors, with one difference being that they have a non-binding advisory vote.
 There are two youth representatives per standing committee, each with its own purpose, as described in the Standing Committee Summaries.
 Committees currently include:

 - Personnel & Finance (P&F)